List of Coronation Street characters introduced in 2024: Dorin Pop

-DI Costello
+DI Jerome Costello

 Detective Inspector Jerome Costello, portrayed by Daon Broni, is the head of the CID in Weatherfield.
 He first appeared on 30 August 2024 when investigating cases against Joel Deering (Calum Lill).
-Throughout 2025, Costello has appeared more frequently and has been described by Digital Spy's Daniel Kilkelly to be a "tough" and "shifty boss" of DS Lisa Swain (Vicki Myers) and DC Kit Green (Jacob Roberts).
+Throughout 2025, Costello has appeared more frequently and has been described by Digital Spy's Daniel Kilkelly to be a "tough" and "shifty boss" of DS Lisa Swain (Vicky Myers) and DC Kit Green (Jacob Roberts).
 Fans were left to believe that Costello was involved with the death of Becky Swain (Amy Cudden), who was revealed to be alive on 8 September 2025.
-On 5 September 2025, it was revealed that Costello paid a lady to pretend to be someone called Tia Wardley, who told Lisa and her fiancée, Carla Connor (Alison King) that Becky helped her get her life back on track, making Lisa realise that Becky was a good person after believing she could have possibly been corrupt.
+On 5 September 2025, it is revealed that Costello paid a lady to pretend to be someone called Tia Wardley, who told Lisa and her fiancée, Carla Connor (Alison King), that Becky helped her get her life back on track, making Lisa realise that Becky was a good person after believing she could have possibly been corrupt.
 Divya Soni from Digital Spy described Costello to be "clearly harbouring some secrets".

 On 7 November 2025, it was revealed that Costello killed Tia Wardley.
-Becky's return posed a huge risk to Costello's professional career and threatens her that if she doesn't follow his orders, he will do the same to her as he did to Tia.
+Becky's return posed a huge risk to Costello's professional career and threatens her that if she does not follow his orders, he will do the same to her as he did to Tia.
 When asked if Costello would act out his threats, Broni explained: "I'll leave that for the people to decide.
 He's said that he would do it, and to think about it, he's got a family – a daughter and a wife – so one side he absolutely would [kill her] to protect them, but on the other side, is the threat of him saying he's going to do it enough?"
 He continued: "I don't think I've ever played a nasty character in the way Costello's developed, but I always knew my hidden villain was there!
 I knew that I could do it.
 It's been nice to play Costello because I don't think he's an obvious villain, it's just threats and a mental game that he plays.
 It’s been interesting to play that side of him."
 To his surprise, Becky brings his twelve-year-old daughter, Lacey into the situation and subsequently looks through her social media.
 Broni explained: "The second that Becky brings Costello's daughter into the situation, for him that changes things.
 There's an actual personal risk to his family."
 He continued: It definitely ramps up his reason to go through with it.
 There's massive risk and it's the thing he's most aware of.
 He needs to keep his family safe.
 This is a DI who is speaking like this.
 It makes it even more fantastic that he's uttering these words and making these kinds of comments.
 He's in a position of authority in the community and it's interesting to play that dynamic."